Numerai Meta-Model: Stake Concentration and Effective N

 Concentration measures how much influence the top models have.
 Turnover measures whether they are the same models every round.
 Each round, the top-10 stakers include some number of new entrants and some number of returners from the previous round.

-In practice the top 10 is extremely sticky.
-From round 400 onward, most rounds see zero new entrants, with an occasional round swapping in one — and very rarely two — fresh models.
+The top 10 is extremely sticky.
+From round 400 onward, most rounds see zero new entrants, with an occasional round swapping in one fresh model and very rarely two.
 The core group of large stakers is almost entirely persistent week to week.
-That is what you would expect from a staking system: strong performers accumulate NMR and reinforce their position, while poor performers bleed stake through burns.
+That is exactly what a staking system produces: strong performers accumulate NMR and reinforce their position, poor performers bleed stake through burns.
 Burns are capped at 25% per round, so it takes several bad rounds to meaningfully dent a large position.
-The longer-term attrition story is the subject of Model Survival, and the age dimension appears in Stake-Weighted Age.
+Model Survival covers the longer-term attrition picture, and Stake-Weighted Age tracks the age dimension.

-The meta-model ends up with both stability — the core signal does not swing wildly — and slow adaptability.
+The meta-model ends up stable — the core signal doesn't swing wildly — but slow to adapt.
 Whether that balance is right depends on how fast market regimes change relative to the burn rate.

 Stake Distribution: What Does the Typical Staker Look Like?